-Notwithstanding the foregoing, the adviser generally will not invest fund assets in:
+The adviser generally will not invest fund assets in:

-- companies that the adviser determines have significant involvement in the manufacturing of complete tobacco products; - companies engaged in (i) the production, sale or storage of chemical, biological and depleted uranium weapons, or (ii) the production, sale, storage of, or providing services for, antipersonnel mines and cluster bombs prohibited by the Ottawa and Oslo treaties; or - companies (i) with involvement in the production, sale or storage of nuclear weapons of countries that are non-parties to the Treaty on the Non-Proliferation of Nuclear Weapons, (ii) with involvement in the production of nuclear warheads and/or whole nuclear missiles; or (iii) that the adviser determines have significant involvement in the production or sale of nuclear weapons.
+- companies that the adviser determines have significant involvement in the manufacturing of complete tobacco products; - companies engaged in (i) the production, sale or storage of chemical, biological and depleted uranium weapons, or (ii) the production, sale, storage of, or providing services for, antipersonnel mines and cluster bombs prohibited by the Ottawa and Oslo treaties; - companies (i) with involvement in the production, sale or storage of nuclear weapons of countries that are non-parties to the Treaty on the Non-Proliferation of Nuclear Weapons, (ii) with involvement in the production of nuclear warheads and/or whole nuclear missiles; or (iii) that the adviser determines have significant involvement in the production or sale of nuclear weapons; - companies (i) developing or planning to develop new thermal coal capacities along the entire value chain, (ii) generating more than 20% of their revenue from thermal coal mining extraction, (iii) with annual thermal coal extraction of 70MT or more without intention to reduce, or (iv) with revenue in thermal coal mining extraction and thermal coal power generation that exceeds 50% of their revenue; or - issuers that violate, repeatedly and seriously, one or more of the ten principles of the UN Global Compact, without credible corrective action.

-Except for the fund's investment objectives, the fund's investment strategies and policies may be changed from time to time without shareholder approval, unless specifically stated otherwise in this prospectus or in the statement of additional information.
+The fund's investment strategies and policies may be changed from time to time without shareholder approval, unless specifically stated otherwise in this prospectus or in the statement of additional information.